Our mouths can get us into trouble. More specifically, what we say and how we say it can get us into trouble.

 So, how do we know if we’re being hurtful?
-Here are some example of hurtful words:
+Here are some examples of hurtful words:

 Criticizing others without offering ways of improving.
 When we say “Oh, that’s bad” or “I can’t stand that,” it says to the other person that they are bad or that you can’t stand them.

 Talking down to others.
-Telling the other person they are incapable or inadequate, we’re saying they are inferior.
-When we lecture others about something as if we know everything and they know nothing, we’re indicating they lack intelligence.
+Telling the other person they are incapable or inadequate tells then that they are inferior.
+When we lecture others about something as if we know everything and they know nothing, we’re indicating that they lack intelligence.